 The lean 5S process is a powerful methodology that can help improve workplace organization, efficiency, and quality.
 When first getting started with 5S, it is important to foster employee engagement, monitor improvements, and create goals that are measurable.
 Doing these things will help make your 5S program last.

-There are numerous ways you can increase engagement, which include promoting 5S and showing that 5S works by implementing it in a pilot area.
+There are numerous ways you can increase engagement, which includes promoting 5S and showing that 5S works by implementing it in a pilot area.

 Promoting 5S: One of the first things you’ll need to do to give 5S the momentum it needs is to promote it throughout the workplace.
 This can be done several different ways such as: